There’s nowhere to go but up.

 She believes mountain running has helped build her strength and efficiency, making her faster all-around, as well as given her new goals and reinvigorated her love of running.

-Mountain Running – as an official sport – has held a world championship annually since 1985, with 40 countries competing last year, and is governed by the IAAF and the World Mountain Running Association.
+Mountain Running—as an official sport—has held a world championship annually since 1985, with 40 countries competing last year, and is governed by the IAAF and the World Mountain Running Association.
 The world championship alternates each year between a race that is strictly uphill and one that goes down and up.
-In 2013, the championship will be contested in Poland in September on a course that travels both uphill and downhill.
-Next year will be only up.
+This year the course will be only up.

 “Mountain running is defined by a race that has a large amount of vertical ascent,” explained Richard Bolt, the U.S. Mountain Running team manager.
 That may seem obvious, but it is carefully regulated.

-Official mountain running – as opposed to trail or ultra-running, for which there is much overlap – is competed primarily on trails and some roads, over a relatively short distance at only 12-15 kilometers for men and 8-13 kilometers for women.
-The races also cover around 3,000-3,500 kilometers of ascent or ascent and descent in that time, so it’s anything but easy.
+Official mountain running—as opposed to trail or ultra-running, for which there is much overlap—is competed primarily on trails and some roads, over a relatively short distance at only 12-15 kilometers for men and 8-13 kilometers for women.
+The races also cover around 3,000-3,500 feet of ascent or ascent and descent in that time, so it’s anything but easy.
 And, it’s getting more competitive.